New Meadows, Idaho

 New Meadows is a rural city in Adams County, Idaho, United States, at the southern and upper end of the Meadows Valley, on the Little Salmon River.
-Located in the west central part of the state, just south of the 45th parallel, the population was 496 at the 2010 census, down from 533 in 2000.
+Located in the west central part of the state, just south of the 45th parallel, the population was 517 at the 2020 census, up from 496 in 2010.
 New Meadows is located at the junction of the primary north–south highway in the state, U.S. Route 95, and State Highway 55, which connects it with McCall and Boise.

 History

-Meadows was in Washington County before Adams County was established in 1911.
-The Meadows Eagle was newspaper serving the community.
-C. A. Hackney was the publisher.
+Prior to the establishment of Adams County in 1911, Meadows was in Washington County; The Meadows Eagle newspaper served the community, and C. A. Hackney was the publisher.

 The Pacific and Idaho Northern (PIN) Railroad ran from Weiser to an area about 2 mi from Meadows, the site of modern-day New Meadows founded in 1911.
-The city of New Meadows hosts the last surviving PIN.
-Without the Pacific and Idaho Northern Railroad, New Meadows would arguably not have existed.
+The city of New Meadows hosts the last surviving remnants of the PIN; without the railroad, New Meadows would arguably not have existed.

 The depot was built in 1910 and served as the northern end of the PIN Railroad.
 It is a significant cultural and historical resource in the Payette River Scenic Byway corridor in the city of New Meadows, at the junction of US-95 and state highway 55.
 It is listed on the National Register of Historic Places.
 The depot is an asset for the community of New Meadows and currently functions as a community center for the local area.
 It hosted the Barn Again!
 Smithsonian Institution traveling exhibition in 2005, and represents early twentieth century efforts to create a north–south railroad for Idaho.
 Though the efforts ultimately failed, the PIN Railroad served an important function as a "farm-to-market" railroad until 1940, and then as a timber railroad for local timber outfits.

 The Union Pacific acquired the line in 1936 and in 1979 abandoned the northern end of the line, from the Tamarack sawmill site north of Council to New Meadows, along US-95.
 The depot was a functioning facility until 1972.
 In 1978, ACHS acquired the title to the PIN Depot to preserve it as a repository for the history of Adams County.

-Since 2000, the building has been preserved from immediate deterioration.
-The foundation has been restored and the building now has a new roof.
+Since 2000, the building has been preserved from immediate deterioration; the foundation has been restored and the building has a new roof.